"Just wanted to say what a great time we had a couple of weeks ago with our train ride to see Fireman Sam."

 Groombridge is our principal intermediate station, so alight here to visit this historic village and

 Groombridge Place Gardens.
 It is also possible to walk to Harrisons Rocks, and if cycling, to get to the Forest Way (national cycle route 21).

 Since April 2014 we have been able to share the original station building with Withyham Parish Council and, with Heritage Lottery Funding, we have recreated the ticket office and reinstated the original entrance onto the platform.
-There's very limited parking right outside the station, but a free public car park is in the village centre - just opposite the Post Office - approximately 150yds from the station.
+We recommend parking at our other stations and arriving in Groombridge by train as there is very limited parking outside the station, however if you do arrive by car there is a free public car park in the village centre - just opposite the Post Office - approximately 150yds from the station.

 There are two excellent pubs in the village; the Junction Inn and the Crown, as well as a free playground.
 At weekends Groombridge Cricket Club are often in action at their adjacent Station Road ground.